kvarak/dnd/docs/_Classes/barbarian.md

 <div class="columnsthree">

 - **Bat.** As a ***bonus action*** you can shriek or catch the wind.
-If you shriek, you have blindsight up to 60 feet away until the end of your next turn.
-If you catch the wind, you fly 20 feet and take no damage from falling until the end of your next turn.
+If you shriek, you have blindsight up to 60 ft away until the end of your next turn.
+If you catch the wind, you fly 20 ft and take no damage from falling until the end of your next turn.

-- **Boar.** When you move 15 feet or more directly towards a creature on your turn, you can spend your ***bonus action*** to gore them with your tusks.
+- **Boar.** When you move 15 ft or more directly towards a creature on your turn, you can spend your ***bonus action*** to gore them with your tusks.
 You have proficiency with this attack and add your Strength modifier to hit and damage.
 The gore attack deals 1d4 slashing damage and the target must succeed at a Strength saving throw or fall prone.
 The DC of this saving throw is 8 + the damage you dealt with this attack.

 - **Rat.** You gain resistance to poison damage and advantage on saving throws against disease, poison and restrained effects.
-In addition, you can carry and use a light weapon with your tail.
+In addition, you can carry and use a light weapon with your tail as if it were carried off-hand.

-- **Shark.** Gain a swim speed of 30 feet and you can breathe underwater.
+- **Shark.** You gain a swim speed of 30 ft and can breathe underwater.
 As a ***bonus action*** you can bite a creature that has less than their maximum hit points.
 You have proficiency with the bite attack and add your strength modifier to hit and damage.
 The base damage of the bite attack is 1d4 piercing damage.

 - **Wolf.** As a ***reaction*** you can hound a creature when it moves out of your reach.
 When you hound a creature you move half your movement speed and must move as close to the creature triggering the reaction as possible.
-Then you hcan make a melee attack as a part of the same reaction.
+Then you can make a melee attack as a part of the same reaction.

 </div>